vargasa/ESC22/architecture/perf.md

 ### Architecture: Front-end

 Consider [branchPredictor.cpp]({{site.exercises_repo}}/hands-on/architecture/branchPredictor.cpp).
-Compile it and measure its performance with and without the sorting (enough to run with and without an argument).
+Compile it and measure its performance with and without the sorting.
 Explain the behaviour.
-Try the "original" version: possibly with a different compiler (gcc 4.7 for instance).
 Understand what it is happening (godbolt can be of help).
 Modify the code to make it "branchless".

 ### toplev